isovalent/ebpf-docs/docs/linux/helper-function/bpf_get_attach_cookie.md

 ## Definition

 <!-- [HELPER_FUNC_DEF] -->
 Get bpf_cookie value provided (optionally) during the program attachment.
 It might be different for each individual attachment, even if BPF program itself is the same.
-Expects BPF program context `ctx` as a first argument.
+Expects BPF program context _ctx_ as a first argument.

 Supported for the following program types:

-- kprobe/uprobe;
+&nbsp;&nbsp;&nbsp;&nbsp;- kprobe/uprobe;
-- tracepoint;
+&nbsp;- tracepoint;
-- perf_event.
+&nbsp;- perf_event.

-**Returns**
+### Returns

 Value specified by user at BPF link creation/attachment time or 0, if it was not specified.

 `#!c static __u64 (*bpf_get_attach_cookie)(void *ctx) = (void *) 174;`
 <!-- [/HELPER_FUNC_DEF] -->